Kuree/hgdb/docs/README.md

 - A framework to interact with RTL simulators.

 hgdb cannot do:
-- IDE debugger.
+- An actual debugger.
+Although the naming is a little bit misleading, hgdb offers a unified debugger interface.
 See supported debugger [here](https://github.com/Kuree/hgdb-debugger).
-Unless you want to debug with `curl` command, it's highly recommend to use an IDE-based debugger.
+Unless you want to debug with `curl` command, it's highly recommend to use an actual debugger.
 - Help you maintain symbol table in your hardware compiler. hgdb only offers means to create and query symbol table.

 ## How to target your hardware generator framework to hgdb